post featured image

 Your Workout Looks Like This:

-• A Variety of Sequenced Combos In Each Kickboxing Circuit (flowing directly from one move to the next; no repeats).
+• A Variety of Sequenced Combos In Each Kickboxing Circuit (flowing directly from one move to the next; no repeats)

-CIRCUIT ONE: Lower Body Strength (1 Dumbbell)
+CIRCUIT ONE: Lower Body Strength

-1. Hinge Swing Squat Thruster, Right/Left
+1. Hinge Swing Squat Thruster, R/L

-2. Deadlift + Lateral Lunge, Right/Left
+2. Deadlift and Lateral Lunge, R/L

-3. Lunge Hold + DB Press, Right/Left
+3. Lunge Hold and Dumbbell Press, R/L

-CIRCUIT TWO: Lower Body Kickboxing Drills
+CIRCUIT TWO: Lower Body Kickboxing

 1. Side Kick Series